Gay Purr-ee: Plot

-Mewsette finishes her training and is now lovely enough to impress even Meowrice, who commissions a series of paintings of her by such famous artists as Claude Monet, Henri de Toulouse-Lautrec, Georges Seurat, Henri Rousseau, Amedeo Modigliani, Vincent van Gogh, Edgar Degas, Auguste Renoir, Paul Cézanne, Paul Gauguin and Pablo Picasso (an opportunity for the animators to indulge in some artistic parodies), so that he can send them to Mr. Phtt.
-Meowrice quietly writes a check to pay his "sister", Madame Reubens-Chatte (using disappearing ink, so that the check is worthless), and takes Mewsette to his hideout in Notre Dame.
-There, he reveals his plan to ship her to America and tries to coerce her to enter a luggage crate, but after seeing a portrait of Mr. Phtt depicting him as fat and old, she manages to escape Meowrice and his sidekicks.
-In the resulting chase scene, she leads them to a bulldog, who injures Meowrice badly enough to put him out of action for six weeks.
-Meanwhile, his sycophants (who are nowhere near as intelligent as he is) comb the city without success, searching for Mewsette.
+Mewsette finishes her training and is now lovely enough to impress even Meowrice, who commissions a series of portraits of her to send to Phtt.
+Meowrice quietly writes a check with invisible ink to pay Madame Reubens-Chatte for her services, then takes Mewsette to his hideout in Notre-Dame.
+He reveals his plan to ship her to America and tries to coerce her into a luggage crate.
+After seeing a portrait of Phtt, Mewsette escapes Meowrice and his sidekicks.
+She leads them on a chase to a bulldog, who injures Meowrice badly enough to put him out of action for six weeks.
+Meanwhile, his sycophants unsuccessfully comb the city for Mewsette and, shortly after arriving in Alaska, Jaune Tom and Robespierre strike gold.

-Meanwhile, not long after they reach Alaska (a howling wilderness of snow), Jaune Tom and Robespierre strike gold thanks to the former's mouse-hunting skills.
 Now wealthy, the two cats hurry back to Paris.

-A disillusioned and homeless Mewsette wanders around the streets of Paris and stops atop a bridge over the river, considering ending her misery, but she is captured by Meowrice and his sidekicks.
-She is taken to the Gare du Nord railway station, en route to a boat to America, and all hope seems lost, when Jaune Tom and Robespierre arrive.
-They have been aided by Madame Reubens-Chatte, who is outraged that her own "brother" double-crossed her and tears up the worthless check.
-In a humorously over-the-top fight scene inside the boxcar of a moving train, the three heroes defeat Meowrice and pack him into the crate intended for Mewsette instead of kicking him off the train, doubtless that this will be a nasty surprise for Mr. Phtt.
-The film concludes with Mewsette, Jaune Tom and Robespierre enjoying the high life in Paris that Mewsette was seeking when she left home.
+A disillusioned and homeless Mewsette wanders around Paris.
+She stops atop a bridge over the river, considering ending her misery.
+Just then, Meowrice and his cohorts ambush and capture her.
+She is taken to the Gare du Nord railway station, en route to a boat bound for America.
+All hope seems lost until Jaune Tom and Robespierre arrive.
+They have been aided by Madame Henrietta, who is outraged that Meoworice double-crossed her.
+Fighting inside the train, the three heroes defeat Meowrice and pack him into the packing crate as a surprise for Phtt.
+The film concludes with Mewsette, Jaune Tom, and Robespierre enjoying the high life in Paris that Mewsette was seeking when she left home.